Succession and tenancy changes

 As a sole tenant you can ask for a new joint tenancy to be granted if both parties are eligible to join Home Choice, are not subject to exclusion, and the other person:

-Is your husband or wife or civil partner
+is your husband or wife or civil partner

-Has lived with you as a partner (cohabited) for the last 12 months
+has lived with you as a partner (cohabited) for the last 12 months

-Would be offered that property on their application
+would be offered that property on their application